Questioning, self-diagnosed, and professionally diagnosed autistics all welcome

 Realising you might be autistic is a huge step forward.

-The journey back to yourself begins with this recognition that your brain experiences the world in a unique way–regardless of any specific labels or diagnoses.
+The journey back to yourself begins with this recognition that you have a unique experience of the world–regardless of any labels or diagnoses.

-Everything you need to be successful–on your own terms–is already inside you.
+Everything you need to thrive–on your own terms–is already within you.

 Your unmasked self has always been there—self-assured, creative, and authentically you!

-But somewhere along the way, you learned that your unmasked self wasn’t how you were supposed to be.
-You pushed your true feelings so far down inside you that you didn’t even recognise them anymore.
+But somewhere along the way, you learned to hide her.
+To push your true feelings so far down inside you that you didn’t even recognise them anymore.
 Your joy, your rage—the whole spectrum of human experience–it’s all still inside you, waiting to be heard.

-Every time you connect with what’s inside—your emotions, physical sensations, and your body’s distress signals—you move a little closer to your unmasked self.
+Every time you tune into what’s inside—your emotions, physical sensations, and distress signals—you take another step closer to the person you’ve always been.

 You can begin to: